-The furnace is where the fuel is injected, dried, pyrolysed and burnt and the energy content is converted to hot flue gas for subsequent uptake in the boiler.
-The typical furnace technologies can be divided into: grate firing, different types of fluidised beds (FB) and suspension firing (where the fuel is pulverized or chopped and blown into the furnace, optionally in combination with a fossil fuel).
+The furnace is where the fuel is injected, dried, pyrolyzed and burnt and the energy content is converted to hot flue gas for subsequent uptake in the boiler.
+The typical furnace technologies can be divided into: grate firing, different types of fluidised beds (FB) and suspension firing, where the fuel is pulverized or chopped and blown into the furnace, optionally in combination with a fossil fuel.

 Grate combustion is a well-established and robust technology with regard to using different types of biomass.
+It can be further divided into a number of subcategories, e.g. according to EN ISO 17225-1 Solid biofuels - Fuel specifications and Classes - Part 1: General requirements .
 There are examples of combined boiler technologies with both suspension- and grate firing.
 For geometrical reasons there is a limit to how big a grate fired plant can be constructed - of the order slightly below 200 MW thermal input.

 Only a few biomass FB boilers exist in Denmark.
 Large FB boilers are of the type Circulating Fluid Bed (CFB) and they are typically used for CHP plants in situations where the plant size exceeds the maximum for grate firing.
-In particular wood chips is an excellent fuel for FB boilers.
+In particular, wood chips is an excellent fuel for FB boilers.

 Alternatively, suspension firing is suitable for very large biomass power plants (substantially above 200 MW thermal input) and it requires a pulverisation of the fuel before it is fed into the furnace.
 Pulverisation of biomass is not an easy task but in particular pellets can be disintegrated into its finer particles using a (coal) mill.
 These particles are often adequate directly for combustion.
+Dust firing from milled wood pellets is widely used in e.g. Sweden for smaller plant down to approx. 50 MW thermal input.